origadmin/.github/profile/README.md

 ## Hi there 👋

-Welcome to OrigAdmin, your go-to solution for efficient backend management and streamlined administrative tasks.
+Welcome to `OrigAdmin`, your go-to solution for efficient backend management and streamlined administrative tasks.
 Our mission is to provide a robust, scalable, and user-friendly platform for managing complex systems with ease.

 ### 🌟 What is OrigAdmin?

-OrigAdmin is a comprehensive management suite designed to simplify backend operations for web applications.
+`OrigAdmin` is a comprehensive management suite designed to simplify backend operations for web applications.
 It consists of several powerful components tailored to meet various needs:

 - **[OrigAdmin WebUI](https://github.com/origadmin/webui)**: This is the graphical interface that allows users to interact with the system in a user-friendly manner.
 It provides a visual way to manage data, configurations, and workflows without needing to dive into code.